(C) 2008, G. Forrest Cook

 The 12AX7 preamp tube was chosen so that it could use the vacated 6X4 rectifier socket.
 This saves a lot of metal work.
 The down side is that this socket is close to the power transformer and the tube will pick up a small amount of hum.
 Also, half of the 12AX7 is unused.
 A better solution would be to drill another hole on the other side of the chassis and add a new tube socket and tube.

 A 7 pin 6C4 triode (lower gain, like 1/2 of a 12AU7) or a 7 pin 6AV6 (higher gain, like 1/2 of a 12AX7) would both be good choices for the preamp tube.
 The 6AV6 should be hand-selected for low microphonics.
-6AV6 tubes were mass-produced for AM radios in the 1960s and are still available for low prices, their quality can vary a lot.
+6AV6 tubes were mass-produced for AM radios in the 1960s and are still available for low prices, but their quality can vary a lot.

 Adding a new preamp tube socket would also allow the original 6X4 rectifier to be left in place for those who wish to trade power efficiency for more glowing filaments.
 Keep in mind that the amp will generate a lot more heat with the 6X4.
 The 6X4 will also cause the power transformer to run hotter, which can shorten its life.
+Finally, the rectifier tube will require occasional replacement while the 1N4007 diodes will last a very long time.

 Connect an 8 ohm speaker to the output of the amp and connect the input to a line level source such as a CD player or computer audio card's line output.
 Plug the amp into the power line, turn it on and adjust the controls for the desired sound.
 Enjoy the warmth and clarity of a tube amp.

 These amps have been running reliably for several years, the only issue that has come up has been a scratchy sound when the tubes were moved in their sockets.
 This was easily remedied by spraying some de-oxit spray on the tube and socket pins, be sure to wipe the residue off of the pins with a tissue.
-If the controls make scratchy sounds when you turn them, spray a small amount of fader cleaning spray into the pots.
+If the controls make scratchy sounds when you turn them, spray a small amount of fader lube into the pots.

 Back to FC's Music Circuits page.